-We may need to raise additional capital in the future and such capital may not be available when needed or at all.
+We may need to raise additional capital, but it may not be available on acceptable terms or at all.

 We are required by federal and state regulators to maintain adequate levels of capital.
 We may need to raise additional capital in the future to meet regulatory or other internal requirements.
 Our ability to raise additional capital, if needed, will depend on, among other things, conditions in the capital markets at that time, which are outside of our control, and our financial performance.